nutanix/karbon-platform-services/services/ingress/README.md

 Admins are free to choose ingress-nginx over Traefik if applications require that particular ingress controller.

 Ingress controllers are configured per Service Domain.
-You can use the xi-iot CLI to update an active ingress controller on a service domain:
+You can use the ksctl CLI to update an active ingress controller on a service domain:

 Switch from default ingress controller Traefik to ingress-nginx

 ```
-$ xi-iot update svcdomain my-service-domain --ingress-type=NGINX
+$ ksctl update svcdomain my-service-domain --ingress-type=NGINX
 Successfully updated service domain: my-service-domain
 ```

 Switch back to Traefik

 ```
-$ xi-iot update svcdomain my-service-domain --ingress-type=Traefik
+$ ksctl update svcdomain my-service-domain --ingress-type=Traefik
 Successfully updated service domain: my-service-domain
 ```

 Check which ingress controller is currently used:

 ```
-$ xi-iot get svcdomain my-service-domain -o yaml
+$ ksctl get svcdomain my-service-domain -o yaml
 kind: edge
 name: my-service-domain
 connected: true